smaxtec/slate/source/index.html.md

 # Devices

-Devices are all sensors which measure data and are not in the animal.
-In most cases this is the climate sensore.
+Devices are all sensors which measure data.

 ## Get All Devices